GoogleChrome/web.dev/src/site/content/en/blog/layout-instability-api/index.md

 A key point that's hopefully clear from these examples is that layout shifts only occur when _existing_ elements change their _start position_.
-If a new element is added to the DOM or an existing element changes size, it doesn’t count as a layout shift&mdash;**as long as the change doesn't cause other visible elements to change their start position**.
+If a new element is added to the DOM or an existing element changes size, it doesn't count as a layout shift&mdash;**as long as the change doesn't cause other visible elements to change their start position**.